-This occurs because there is too much water in the waste, which makes the drying process very diluted waste.
+This occurs because there is too much water in the waste, which makes the drying process very hard.
+This treatment is more effective when dealing with the sludge resulting from bacterial diluted waste.
 The solids in the manure are difficult to homogenize and oxygenate, which demands too much activity from the agitators.
 Another important consideration is the ammonium release potential from the system when it is not properly aerated.
 This equipment consumes high amounts of energy, which increases costs for the swine raiser.